postmanlabs/labs-docs/v6/postman/working_with_APIs/managing_apis.md

 [![api create2](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Create1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Create1.png)

 Specify a name for your API.
 Your API is saved with a default version *Draft*.
 **Note:** You can create an API only when you are signed in and the sync is connected.
-Remember, if you are a free user you can create only one API.

 Alternatively, you can also create an API from your workspaces dashboard as illustrated in the following screen: